TechProofreader/Longevity/README.md

 <h2>Known Bugs</h2>

 * This program was written with Python 3.7.3, but right now, something with Python 3.7.4 and PySimpleGUI is not playing nice, so just be aware of this.
-The main issue is that clicking either of the graphing buttons results in a proper graph displaying, as well as a file browser window in the foreground (for no reason).
+The main issue is that while using running the program with Python 3.7.4 and clicking either of the graphing buttons results in a proper graph displaying, as well as a file browser window in the foreground (for no reason).
 This is being actively investigated and is not program breaking, just annoying, but be aware of it.

 **Enjoy and stay healthy!**